-- Member Name, address, telephone number, date of birth; - Member Medicaid number; - Names and relationship of person(s) completing form (other than member); - Emergency contact and telephone number; - HRA date; and - Assessment Method and Type. - B. Member Health Information - Language preference, translation needs, and special preferences (cultural, religious, physical); - Main health concern; - Current or past physical and Behavioral Health conditions or diagnoses, including brain injury; - Pending physical or Behavioral Health procedures; - Most recent physical examination and/or recent medical appointment; - Emergency room visits, including reason, number of visits and dates of visit(s); - Number of hospital stays in past 6 months, and any readmissions; - Indication of a 1915 (c) waiver level of care assessment or client individual assessment; - Number of Medications; - Living situation; - Assistance with two (2) or more activities of daily living and type of need; - Interest in and need for Long-Term Care services; - Advance directives preference and interest in receiving information; and - Interest in receiving care coordination.
+- a.
+Member Name, address, telephone number, date of birth;

+- b.
+Member Medicaid number;

+- c.
+Names and relationship of person(s) completing form (other than member);

+- d.
+Emergency contact and telephone number;

+- e.
+HRA date; and

+- f.
+Assessment Method and Type.

+B. Member Health Information

+- a.
+Language preference, translation needs, and special preferences (cultural, religious, physical); - b.
+Main health concern; - c.
+Current or past physical and Behavioral Health conditions or diagnoses, including brain injury; - d.
+Pending physical or Behavioral Health procedures; - e.
+Most recent physical examination and/or recent medical appointment; - f.
+Emergency room visits, including reason, number of visits and dates of visit(s); - g.
+Number of hospital stays in past 6 months, and any readmissions; - h.
+Indication of a 1915 (c) waiver level of care assessment or client individual assessment; - i.
+Number of Medications; - j.
+Living situation; - k.
+Assistance with two (2) or more activities of daily living and type of need;

+- 1. Interest in and need for Long-Term Care services; - m.
+Advance directives preference and interest in receiving information; and - n.
+Interest in receiving care coordination.

-The MCO shall provide the following information to every member during his or her HRA:
+The MCO or its delegate shall provide the following information to every member during his or her HRA:

-- 1. Information about the services available through Care Coordination - 2.
-Information about the Care Coordination Levels (CCLs) - 3.
-Notification of the member's right to request a higher Care Coordination Level - 4.
-Requirement for an in-person Comprehensive Needs Assessment for the purpose of providing services associated with Care Coordination level 2 or level 3 - 5.
-Information about specific next steps for the member
+- 1. Information about the the purpose of services available through Care Coordination; - 2.
+Information about tThe Care Coordination Levels (CCLs); - 3.
+Notification of the member's right to request a higher Care Coordination Level; - 4.
+Requirement for an in-person CNA for the purpose of providing services associated with Care Coordination level 2 or level 3; and - 5.
+Information about sSpecific next steps for the member.